robinmahieu/modmail-plugins/README.md

 Modmail is a bot for [Discord][discord] that provides a shared inbox for server staff and regular members to communicate with each other.

-The most popular adaptation is [the one by Kyber][kyb3r-modmail].
-These plugins extend the functionality of that bot, by providing additional commands.
+These plugins extend the functionality of the [https://github.com/modmail-dev/Modmail][modmail] adaptation, by providing additional commands.

 Currently, all of the plugins support Modmail version 4.0.0 and higher.